 InnoDBnow supports 32KB and 64KB page sizes.
 For both page sizes, the maximum record size is 16KB.

-innodb_log_buffer_sizedefault value was increased from 8M to 16M to support the new page sizes.
+innodb_log_buffer_sizedefault value was increased from 8MB to 16MB to support the new page sizes.

-innodb_log_buffer_sizeshould be at least 16M when using a 32k or 64k page size.
+innodb_log_buffer_sizeshould be set to a minimum of 16MB when using a 32KB or 64KB page size.

 InnoDB: To support future development, the code that initializes, validates and handles tablespace and table flags was refactored.
 Also, the